fve1ga/fveigalopez_webpage/content/publication/02_2019prf/index.md

 publication: "*Physical Review Fluids*"
 publication_short: "PHYS REV FLUIDS"

-abstract: his paper is associated with a video winner of a 2018 APS/DFD Milton van Dyke Award for work presented at the DFD Gallery of Fluid Motion.
+abstract: This paper is associated with a video winner of a 2018 APS/DFD Milton van Dyke Award for work presented at the DFD Gallery of Fluid Motion.
 The original video is available online at the Gallery of Fluid Motion, https://doi.org/10.1103/APS.DFD.2018.GFM.V0018.

 # Summary.
 An optional shortened abstract.
 summary: Interesting video analyzing the incredible transition towards strong thermoacoustic instabilities.